-The truth about what is it like to live in the White House is definitely stranger than fiction.
-Forget The West Wing: in the actual White House, the president and his family are billed for every meal they eat that isn't business-related, First Kids are sneaking up to the roof, and even the most powerful person in the world is scooping up dog poop.
-Enjoy these and many more facts about living in the White House: it's your patriotic duty!
+The truth about what it's like to live in the White House is stranger than fiction.
+Forget all those seasons of The West Wing or how White House life is portrayed in movies: In the actual White House, the president pays for his own food that isn't business-related; presidential children are sneaking up to the roof; and even the most powerful person in the world is scooping up dog poop.
+Enjoy these and many more facts about living in the White House: It's your patriotic duty!

 In 2017, White House officials allegedly submitted numerous requests for repairs and new equipment.
 But, as reported by NBC Washington's News4 I-Team, the most eye-opening one was for pest control to eradicate the mice getting into the Situation Room and the Navy's mess hall in the White House.

 In addition to this, News4 says there are apparently roaches in the West Wing.

 There's no free lunch (or breakfast, brunch, or dinner) for the first family: All presidents and their families have to pay for their own food, dry cleaning, toothpaste, and other incidentals while in office; they're billed at the end of the month.
 Mental Floss notes the sticker shock caught Nancy Reagan off-guard, as she claimed nobody had informed her or President Reagan about having to pay for what they used from their salary.
 It shouldn't be a huge problem given how much the president gets paid, but expenses can add up quickly.

 There's no charge, however, for food served at White House state functions - the taxpayers take care of this.